 Both are required in very minute amounts but essential all the same.
-They’re both vital for normal body function as, they enable chemical reactions to occur in the body that allow it to utilise food effectively.
+They’re both vital for normal body function as they enable chemical reactions to occur in the body that allows it to utilise food effectively.
 They do not provide energy though.
 A good balanced fresh diet should supply everything you need in terms of essential nutrients.

 With regard to minerals, approximately 4% of the body’s mass consists of them.

 include Vitamin B and C. Green leafy vegetables are rich in Vitamin B as well.
 Vitamin C is found abundantly in citrus fruits.
 These vitamins can disappear rapidly and should be replenished every day (with the exception of B12, which can be stored in the body for years).